-When you look at your home office it may appear full of home office deductions--equipment, furniture, shelving, etc.--all of which cost you a pretty penny.
-And so if you qualify for a home office deduction, you are eager to deduct it all.
+When you look at your home office, it may appear full of home office deductions—equipment, furniture, shelving, etc.—all of which cost you a pretty penny.
+So if you qualify for a home office deduction, you are eager to deduct it all.

-But hold on!
-When figuring out which home office expenses are deductible, the IRS separates out those less permanent features from the space itself.
+When figuring out which home office expenses are deductible, the IRS separates those less permanent items from the space itself.
 Furniture and equipment are deducted on a Schedule C if you are a home business owner or independent contractor.
 However, if you want to deduct the use of part of your home as a business expense, use IRS Form 8829 and read on to learn about what can be deducted.

 Types of Home Office Deductible Expenses